Skip to Content

 Whisky Bay

-Wilson’s Promontory is one of the lesser-known spots in Victoria and perhaps Australia.
+Wilson’s Promontory National Park is one of the lesser-known spots in Victoria and perhaps Australia.
 I was completely unaware it existed until we extended our Adelaide to Melbourne road trip to include it!

 Wilson’s Prom is beautiful and has some of the best scenery in Australia, never mind Victoria!